liveahero-wiki/liveahero-wiki.github.io/_charas/polaris.md

 {% include voice-table.html resourceName="polaris"
 APPRECIATION = "Whoops, have I shown off too much?<br>Alright!
 Let's go eat some meat!<br>Eating meat is the best way to improve your physical strength!"
 DAILY = "Polaris mask is HERE!<br>Come on now, what kind of battle are we going to fight today?<br>Whether it be villain or a kaibutsu, let them all come at me!"
-HERO = "Hmm, that hero called Justice...<br>I think his muscles are fit for professional wrestling.<br>I want to have a head-to-head battle with him!"
+HERO = "Hmm, that tiger hero called Justice...<br>I think his muscles are fit for professional wrestling.<br>I want to have a head-to-head battle with him!"
 PLAYER = "Second beginner isn't bad at all!<br>From here on out, you're going to be gathering up experience!<br>Be quiet and follow me!"
 RELATION = "I oftentimes meet Rad while on the road.<br>That's because we're always on the road looking for battle.<br>The kicks that come out of his legs are the best I've ever seen..."
 TOUCH = "Hmm, what?
 You're interested in my body?<br>Haha, my body's not so bad huh? <br>I've got really good technique!"